JiriAlbrecht/Configuring-proxyAddresses-and-mail-attributes-for-users-in-ADDC/README.md

-# Configuring proxyAddresses and mail attributes for users in ADDC
+# Add proxyAddresses and mail attributes for users in ADDC v.2.1

 ## Configuring proxyAddresses and mail attributes for users in ADDC